Search

 Dr Alayna Rā and Dr Rowan Dixon will speak to examples from across Aotearoa where public, private and iwi organisations are proactively exploring resilient future infrastructure solutions.
 They will discuss infrastructure resilience through the lens of responsive design and the lessons we can learn from Te Ao Tūroa, our longstanding universe and environment.
 Futures-conscious infrastructure investment and the long-term viability of an asset to withstand changing climatic, and associated social, conditions will be central to this kōrero.

-Dr Alayna Rā, Indigenous Design Director, WSP
+Dr Alayna Rā, Director Social Investment, WSP

 Dr Rowan DixonAssociate Director - Strategic Advisory - Climate Change, Resilience and Sustainability, WSP